aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/data-sources/static-data.md

 > Don't forget the quotes '"' for property names.

+> Even if you don't return items, you must specifiy this property.
+In this case, pass an empty array.

 ## How to use this data source: a practical example

 Let say you want to display a static list of useful links for your organization on the home page.
 Open the code editor and enter the following data: